Every user can connect up to two different exchange accounts. If you want unlimited connections, then you can very easily do this by becoming PRO. 😎

 - Exchange account connections are not a magical one-stop solution to import all your transaction history.
-They have some limitations which are outlined here.
+Not all transaction types are exposed by the exchanges.
+They have many limitations which are outlined here.

-- The toggles for 'Import withdrawals/deposit', 'Import past transactions' and 'Remove existing transactions' can only be turned on when adding a connection.
-Once a connection is added, they cannot be toggled.
+- The settings for 'Import withdrawals/deposit', 'Import' and 'Remove existing transactions' can only be changed on when adding a connection.
+Once a connection is added, they cannot be edited.

 Important!
 Your keys are stored on your device & are never sent to the server.
 This is an extra layer of security which comes with one caveat: API keys data will not be recovered/transferred/synced.
 There’s however no need to enter the API keys on every synced device, as the trades itself will be synced.